Georg Trakl: Life and work

 Trakl was born and lived the first 21 years of his life in Salzburg.
-His father, Tobias Trakl (11 June 1837, Ödenburg/Sopron – 1910), was a dealer of hardware from Hungary, while his mother, Maria Catharina Halik (17 May 1852, Wiener Neustadt – 1925), was a housewife of partly Czech descent; she was a drug addict and left the education to a French "gouvernante", who brought Trakl into contact with French language and literature at an early age.
-His sister Grete Trakl was a musical prodigy; with her he shared artistic endeavors.
+His father, Tobias Trakl (11 June 1837, Ödenburg/Sopron – 1910), was a hardware dealer from Hungary.
+His mother, Maria Catharina Halik (17 May 1852, Wiener Neustadt – 1925), was a housewife of partly Czech descent who struggled with substance use disorder.
+She left her son's education to a French governess, who brought Trakl into contact with French language and literature at an early age.
+His sister Grete Trakl was a musical prodigy with whom he shared artistic endeavors.
 Poems allude to an incestuous relationship between the two.

-Trakl attended a Catholic elementary school, although his parents were Protestants.
+From 1892 Trakl attended a Catholic elementary school, but he was released two afternoons a week for religious instruction from a Protestant pastor.
 He matriculated in 1897 at the Salzburg Staatsgymnasium, where he had problems in Latin, Greek, and mathematics, for which he had to repeat one year and then leave without Matura.
 At age 13, Trakl began to write poetry.